langflow-ai/langflow/docs/serp-api.md

 [Get JSON file](data/Serp_api.json){: .md-button download="Serp_api"}

-`ZeroShotPrompt` is a tool that allows you to create a prompt template for Zero-Shot Agent.
+`ZeroShotPrompt` creates a prompt template for Zero-Shot Agent.
 You can set the *Prefix* and *Suffix*.
 The *Prefix* is the text that will be added before the input text.
 The *Suffix* is the text that will be added after the input text.
-In the example, we used the *default* that is automatically set.
+In the example, we used the *default* that is automatically set..

 For the example, we used `OpenAI` as the LLM, but you can use any LLM that has an API.
 Make sure to get the API key from the LLM provider.
 For example, [OpenAI](https://platform.openai.com/){.internal-link target=_blank} requires you to create an account to get your API key.